moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-hooks-firestore-query.md

-//(done) DM: todoMM: this is great, but there is nothing here about subcollections, so rename the file to represent the content here

 ## react-firebase-hooks
 * react-firebase-hooks is a set of reusable React hooks that make it easier to integrate Firebase services into your React applications.
 These hooks provide a more idiomatic way of using Firebase in React components by encapsulating Firebase API calls within hooks.